 - Top-10 prioritized issues list with fix recommendations

-What's NOT included at this tier:
+What is NOT included at this tier:

 - Financial impact estimates per issue